-- Requires the climate change and resiliency element of the comprehensive plan of certain counties and cities to identify actions the jurisdiction will take, consistent with guidelines adopted by Commerce, to reduce GHG emissions and VMT. - Requires the climate change and resiliency element of the comprehensive plan of certain counties and cities to address the adverse impacts of climate change on people, property, and ecological systems. - Specifies the process by which the GHG emissions reduction subelement of the climate change and resiliency element takes effect. - Requires Commerce to adopt guidance that creates a model climate change and resiliency element. - Requires the Department of Ecology to update its Shoreline Master Program guidelines to require Shoreline Master Programs to address the impact of sea level rise and increased storm severity. - Adds consideration of climate change impacts to the list of elements that must be contained in optional comprehensive flood control management plans. - Makes other changes.
+- Requires the climate change and resiliency element of the comprehensive plan of certain counties and cities to address the adverse impacts of climate change on people, property, and ecological systems. - Specifies the process by which the GHG emissions reduction subelement of the climate change and resiliency element takes effect. - Requires Commerce to adopt guidance that creates a model climate change and resiliency element. - Requires the Department of Ecology to update its Shoreline Master Program guidelines to require Shoreline Master Programs to address the impact of sea level rise and increased storm severity. - Adds consideration of climate change impacts to the list of elements that must be contained in optional comprehensive flood control management plans.